-Italian term for rosé-like wine made from red grapes.
-It means "partridge eye" because the salmon to bronze coloured wine resembles the red eye ring of a partridge.
-This wine is made from red wine grapes with a short maceration period and is pressed light red.
-The name is particularly common for the Vin Santo wine type.
-The DOC areas concerned are Vin Santo del Chianti, Vin Santo del Chianti Classico, Vin Santo di Carmignano and Vin Santo di Montepulciano.
+Italian name for a rosé-like wine that is pressed from red wine grapes with a short maceration period to a light red colour.
+It means "partridge's eye" because the salmon to bronze-coloured wine resembles the red eye ring of a partridge.
+The name is most commonly used for Vin Santo.
+These DOC areas are Vin Santo del Chianti, Vin Santo del Chianti Classico, Vin Santo di Carmignano and Vin Santo di Montepulciano.
 The French term Oeil de perdrix has the same meaning.

 Picture left: By david galavan - grey partridge at turvey, CC BY 2.0, link

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten